barretrobbins/osticket-prereqs/README.md

 <img src="https://i.imgur.com/fpOivnO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Download and Install HeidiSQL
-Create a new session, root/Password1
-Connect to the session
-Create a database called “osTicket”
+Next, download and Install HeidiSQL.
+Make sure the Launch HeidiSQL is checkmarked and click Finish.
+Create a new database for connection and fill in the username and password; User: root and Password: Password1.
 </p>
 <br />